 In this section of the report, a recommendation identifies any standard for which CARF determined that the organization did not meet the minimum requirements to demonstrate full conformance.
-All recommendations must be addressed in a QIP submitted to CARF.
+Sanilac County Community Mental Health Authority received no recommendations from this survey.
+This accomplishment is achieved on approximately 3 percent of CARF surveys.